okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 Include the products that you want to enable in an array in the request body.

-Any already-enabled products not found in the array of product IDs are disabled from the org..
+Any already-enabled products not found in the array of product IDs are disabled from the org.
 See [List all enabled Products for an Org](https://developer.okta.com/docs/api/openapi/aerial/aerial/tag/Orgs/#tag/Orgs/operation/getEnabledProducts).

 > **Note:** Since Okta ignores the `name` property, you can include it to simplify the client implementation.